 Tony Romo joined CBS Sports in April 2017 as the lead game analyst for THE NFL ON CBS.
 He also called Thursday Night Football games during the 2017 NFL season.
-Romo again will be paired with Jim Nantz and Tracy Wolfson as the CBS Television Network's lead NFL announce team, and in February 2019 called Super Bowl LIII for the first time together.
+Romo again will be paired with Jim Nantz and Tracy Wolfson as the CBS Television Network's lead NFL announce team.
+In February 2019 they called Super Bowl LIII for the first time together, and the trio also called Super Bowl LV in February 2021.

 Prior to joining CBS Sports, Romo spent 14 years as the quarterback for the Dallas Cowboys.
 He joined the Cowboys in 2003 as an undrafted free agent where he started his professional career as a holder.
 After being named the starting quarterback in 2006, Romo led the Cowboys to six playoff appearances and became a four-time Pro Bowler.
 Upon retirement following the 2016 season, Romo’s 97.1 passer rating remains the fourth highest of all-time and the highest among retired players.
 He currently holds several Cowboys’ team records including passing touchdowns, passing yards, most games with at least 300 passing yards and games with three-or-more touchdown passes.